GitHub

 - Authorize Town on GitHub

-- Select which repos to grant access to (or all)
+- Select which repositories to grant access to (or all)

 - Return to Town

-You can limit access to specific repositories during the GitHub authorization flow.
+You can limit access to specific repositories during the GitHub authorization.
 Town only sees repos you explicitly grant access to.

 |---|---|---|